sethvargo/ratchet/README.md

     possible, but most CI systems also don't support these advanced YAML features.

-    Similarly, Ratchet does not support matrix-style expansion, since those values cannot be guaranteed to be known at compile time.
-For example, Ratchet will error on the following GitHub Actions workflow:
+    Similarly, Ratchet does not support expansion or inteprolation, since those values cannot be guaranteed to be known at compile time.
+For example, Ratchet will ignore the following `${{ }}` reference in a GitHub Actions
+    workflow:

     ```yaml
     jobs: